Is Long Term Care Insurance Worth It? Explore the Pros and Cons

 Using a Retirement Calculator can be a useful way to figure out if you need long term care insurance or not.
 A good calculator will give you a peek at your finances now and in the future — when you might need the care.
 You can assess your cash flow and resources at various future dates and determine if they will be adequate for funding a long term care need.

-After setting up an account and some baseline data, the NewRetirement retirement planning calculator enables you to try different what if scenarios for how you might fund long term care.
+After setting up an account and some baseline data, the NewRetirement Retirement Planner enables you to try different what if scenarios for how you might fund long term care.
 This is a very unique tool that enables you to really try out different strategies.

-Are There Other Ways to Pay for Long Term Care?
+What Are the Other Ways to Pay for Long Term Care?

 The reality is that most of us are going to need some kind of long term care at some point in the future.